Magyartanulas/magyartanulas.github.io/accusative_plurals.md

 The accusative case marks the direct object.
 Whenever something/someone does `something/someone else`, the `something/someone else` becomes the direct object.
 The accusative case is simply marked with a -t at the end.

-In English, there are only a few situations in which a noun uses a different form when it becomes a direct object.
+In English, there are only a few situations in which a noun uses a different form as a direct object.

 * Can you see me? (me is the direct object)
 * Whom did you see? (whom is the direct object)